-Chocolate Peanut Butter Overnight Oats take 5 minutes to prepare and make a delicious high protein breakfast for a busy morning.
-Simply mix them up in a jar the night before and wake up to breakfast ready and waiting for you!
+Chocolate Peanut Butter Overnight Oats take 5 minutes to prepare and make a delicious high-protein breakfast for a busy morning.
+Mix them up in a jar the night before and wake up to breakfast ready and waiting for you!

 And with the winning chocolate peanut butter combo we all know and love, these Chocolate Peanut Butter Overnight Oats are no exception.
 It's like having dessert for breakfast!